Skip to main content

 Adam Zundell |

-As your student embarks on their first year of college, this time is filled with excitement and new opportunities.
-However, it can also bring challenges, including homesickness—a natural response to being away from the comfort and familiarity of home.
-Here are some tips to help your student adjust to college life and overcome homesickness.
+As your student embarks on their first year of college, it's an exciting time filled with new experiences and opportunities.
+However, for many freshmen, it can also be a time of homesickness—a natural and common emotional response to being away from the comfort and familiarity of home.
+Here are some tips to help your student navigate homesickness and adjust to college life.

 Adam Zundell |